prachi25/page/README.md

-This is my first HTML and CSS page.
+This is my first page using HTML and CSS.